Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Numerical Experiment

+serves as an empirical approximation of the best $X$-only utility level $u_X^*$.
+In contrast, the ERM-Deep $([Z|X])$ baseline attains higher utility, but only at strictly positive conditional dependence:

+Thus, the learned Pareto frontier mirrors the theorem's qualitative prediction: utilities above the empirical $X$-only level are attained only after incurring positive separation violation.

-\textbf{Frontier geometry and low marginal cost.} In contrast to the steep trade-off (in the small-violation region) observed on Bank, both Adult and COMPAS exhibit a more stable marginal cost of separation.
-CMI traces a smooth, concave frontier toward exact separation ($v=0$) without the dramatic utility loss seen in the Bank.
-This confirms that the CMI objective adaptively identifies the optimal geometry of the problem, whether the trade-off is steep (Bank) or flat (Adult), without requiring manual tuning of the estimator itself.
+\textbf{Frontier geometry and low marginal cost.} In contrast to the steep small-violation trade-off observed on Bank, both Adult and COMPAS exhibit a lower and more stable marginal cost of separation.
+On Adult, utility decreases gradually as $I(\hat Y;Z\mid Y)$ is reduced toward zero, as shown by FairDRO in the randomized-policy setting and CMI in the deterministic-policy setting.
+On COMPAS, CMI and FairDRO both trace strong randomized-policy frontier approximations near the strict-separation regime.
+These results suggest that the information-plane frontier provides useful guidance by revealing dataset-specific frontier geometry.

-\textbf{Robust transfer.} On both datasets, the ``transfer'' from information plane to deployment metrics holds: predictors that minimize the information-theoretic bound $I(U;Z\mid Y)$ reliably achieve the best EO-Accuracy trade-offs on held-out data.
-Specifically on COMPAS, which is typically prone to optimization noise, CMI avoids the non-monotonic frontiers and collapse observed in several learning-based baselines.
+\textbf{Operational transfer.} The bottom rows of Figures~\ref{fig:Adult_combined} and~\ref{fig:COMPAS_combined} show that information-plane improvements can transfer to deployment metrics.
+On Adult, CMI maintains competitive Accuracy and near-optimal AUROC at negligible EO gaps, despite FairDRO's stronger randomized-policy information-plane frontier.
+On COMPAS, CMI reduces the EO gap close to zero while retaining high AUROC and competitive Accuracy.
+Across both datasets, this supports the practical relevance of directly controlling $I(U;Z\mid Y)$ as a separation violation, since the information-theoretic frontier traversal translates into favorable EO-Accuracy and EO-AUROC trade-offs.